 Self Paced Training

-Intellipaat Data Science Architect master’s course will provide you with in-depth knowledge on Data Science, real-time analytics, statistical computing, SQL, parsing machine-generated data and finally the domain of Deep Learning in Artificial Intelligence.
+Master’s in Data Science program will provide you with in-depth knowledge on Data Science, real-time analytics, statistical computing, SQL, parsing machine-generated data and finally the domain of Deep Learning in Artificial Intelligence.
 In this program, you will also learn how to leverage Big Data Analytics with Spark for Data Science.
 This program is specially designed by industry experts, and you will get 10 courses with 53 industry-based projects.

 Online Instructor-led Courses:

-There are no prerequisites for taking up this training program.
+There are no prerequisites for taking up this Data Science graduate program.

-This Intellipaat training program has been created keeping in mind the needs of the industry when it comes to the domain of Data Science.
+This best Data Science master’s program has been created keeping in mind the needs of the industry when it comes to the domain of Data Science.
 Today’s Data Scientists need to have a diverse set of skills which include working with huge volumes of data, parsing that data and converting them into a format that is easily understandable, using which business insights can be derived.
 This training program lets you play multiple roles in the Big Data and Data Science domains and get hired for top-notch salaries.

 1.1 What is Data Science?